Japan Air System Flight 451

 Japan Air System Flight 451 was a Japan Air System flight from Nagoya Airport in the Nagoya area of Aichi Prefecture, Japan to New Chitose Airport in Sapporo, Hokkaido Prefecture, with a stopover at Hanamaki Airport in Hanamaki, Iwate Prefecture.
-On April 18, 1993, the Douglas DC-9-41 operating the flight crashed while landing at Hanamaki Airport.
+On 18 April 1993, the Douglas DC-9-41 operating the flight crashed while landing at Hanamaki Airport.
+The aircraft was written off but all 72 passengers and 5 crew survived.

+Background

+Aircraft

+The aircraft involved was a McDonnell Douglas DC-9-41 registered as JA8448.
+It was manufactured in the United States in 1978 and registered in Japan in September of the same year.
+The DC-9-41 aircraft was one of 22 planes introduced by Toa Domestic Airlines (later Japan Air System) between 1974 and 1979 for domestic local routes.

+Crew

+The captain on board flight 451 was a 51 year old male with 16,106 flight hours, of which, 8,468 were on the DC-9.
+The first officer was 27, with 380 of his 615 flight hours on the DC-9.

+Accident

+On 18 April 1993, JA8448 departed from New Chitose Airport and flew to Hanamaki Airport, then Nagoya Airport, as part of Flight JAS 451.
+The flight plan indicated that it was supposed to fly back to New Chitose from Hanamaki.

 The aircraft suddenly lost a significant amount of airspeed as it crossed the boundary line of a passing cold front, and encountered resultant windshear while on final approach.
 The somewhat inexperienced first officer was not able to conduct a missed approach fast enough to avoid a hard landing.
-The plane then skidded off the runway.
+The plane impacted the runway with such force that the gear was estimated to suffer up to +6G. causing it to puncture the fuel tank and cause a fire.

 All 72 passengers and five crew members survived, with 19 people sustaining injuries.
 The aircraft caught fire as the passengers evacuated; it was destroyed and written off.